Builders Risk Reporting Form Showdown: Value at Risk vs. Total Completed Value

 This is the version offered by the Builders Risk Plan insured by Zurich.

-When a new start begins, the builder reports the full anticipated completed value of that project.
-Premium is then calculated on that value, even if the project is just starting.
+When a new start begins, the builder reports the full anticipated completed value of the project.
+Premium is calculated on that value, even if the project is just starting.

 Not sure how to calculate total completed value?
-I have a video about it!
-Look for the link at the end of this video.
+I've got a video for that.

-Remember, a reporting form policy isn’t a perfect fit for every client.
-And even when it is, make sure they understand the guidelines.
-Both policies may have consequences if reports are late or inaccurate.
-And if you want extra guidance, check out our Reporting Form policy guidelines for agents linked at the end of this video.
+Remember, a reporting form policy isn't a perfect fit for every client, and even when it is, make sure they understand the guidelines.
+Both policies may have consequences if the reports are late or inaccurate.

 Hope this helps.
 ‘Til next time.